johannesstroebele91/React-Library/4_useEffect-useEffect-reducers-contextApi/useEffect-hook.md

 - local storage: easy to use
 - cookies: a little more difficult

-# 2) Relevance
+# 2) useEffect hook and Effects

-## 2.1) Defining what effects ARE NOT there for

-Effects (aka side-effects) are not for things that mainly React is there for such as:

-- render the UI
-- react to user input
-- re-render the UI based on the input

-In more detail:

-- evaluate & Render JSX
-- manage State & Props
-- React to User Events & Input
-- re-evaluate Component upon State & Prop Chances

-## 2.2) Defining what effects ARE there for

-Effects solve the following tasks
+Side-effects (short effects) are for managing

 - things that happen outside of the normal component evaluation and render cycle
-- especially since they might block/delay rendering (e.g http requests)
+- especially things that might block/delay rendering (e.g http requests)
-- So they are not there to bringing something onto the screen
+- So they are NOT there to bringing something onto the screen
 - but help to make that happen indirectly

-**Examples**

-- sending HTTP requests to backend servers
-- storing something in the browser storage (e.g. local storage)
-- set & manage timers or intervals
-- handling potential errors

-## 2.3) Differences

 Often these side-effects (e.g. HTTP requests)

-- should be called only once
+- should be called only once or if an event occurs
 - AND NOT each time the app re-renders
 - which is the STANARD React behavior